-Limit Command Set - tells the scanner to ignore 'enable scanner' and 'disable scanner' commands sent from the host.
+Limit Command Set - is an option that causes the scanner to ignore 'enable scanner' and 'disable scanner' commands sent from the host.

-Transmit Unsolicited Status - when enabled, the scanner transmitS a status message to the host upon receipt of an "SNRM".
+Transmit Unsolicited Status1 - when enabled, this option causes the scanner to transmit a status message to the host upon receipt of an "SNRM".

-Wand Emulation Interface Selection
+OCIA Interface Selection